AndreaGiardini/GitOps-workshop/docs/monitoring.md

 ```
 * Apply the changes by committing and pushing

+Wait a couple of minutes to let ArgoCD pick up the changes or force
+refresh from the web interface.

 Kube-prometheus-stack is now being installed.
-You can follow the progress with:
+You can follow the progress
+with:

 ```
 kubectl get po -n monitoring -w